La Course by Le Tour de France: Criticism

+Replacement by Tour de France Femmes

-In June 2021, ASO announced that the Tour de France Femmes - a multi day stage race - will take place for the first time in 2022.
+In June 2021, ASO announced that the Tour de France Femmes – a multi day stage race – would take place for the first time in 2022.
 This new 8 day race took place following the Tour de France, replacing La Course.
+The Tour de France Femmes has been highly praised by the public, media, teams and riders – with large crowds and high TV viewership.

 Locations

 Winners

 A total of six of the eight editions were won by cyclists from the Netherlands.